-Han et al. (2008) proposed a test method involving the use of an asphalt pavement analyzer (APA) to evaluate the benefits of geosynthetic-reinforcement in the base course layer of the pavement (Figure 21a).
-The APA is a multifunctional wheel-loaded test device used to quantify permanent deformation, fatigue cracking, and moisture susceptibility of both hot and cold asphalt mixes (Figure 21b).
+Han et al. (2008) proposed a test method involving the use of an asphalt pavement analyzer (APA) evaluate the benefits of geosyntheticreinforcement in the base course layer of the pavement.
+The APA is a multifunctional wheel-loaded test device used to quantify permanent deformation, fatigue cracking, and moisture susceptibility of both hot and cold asphalt mixes.
 A conventional box was modified in order to conduct the test on a geosynthetic-reinforced base course.
-The loaded wheel is moved back and forth on the surface of base course as shown in Figures 21c to 21h.
-A relationship was established between the measured rutting depth and the number of passes.
-The results could be used to compare the response of geosynthetic-reinforced layers with the unreinforced base layer.
-Besides evaluating the TBR for payement sections, the authors proposed a parameter known as rut reduction ratio (RRR), defined as the ratio between the rutting in the reinforced base and that of in the unreinforced base for a given service life (8,000 cycles).
-Geosynthetics leading to a lower RRR value are expected to result in better field performance.
-Tests were conducted using four geosynthetics (three geogrids and one geotextile) and two base course materials.
-TBR values ranging from 1 to 36 and RRR values ranging from 0.3 to 1.2 were obtained.
-When a surcharge was applied to the soil-geosynthetic system to simulate confinement in the field, lower rutting depths were observed as compared to unconfined tests for a similar setup.
+The loaded wheel is moved back and forth on the surface of base course.